MaxShaw5/k3s-wordpress-home-lab/README.md

 This can be done with ```kubectl get endpoints wordpress```

 If you get an output - great!
-If there are no inputs, it's time to start debugging.
+If there are no endpoints, it's time to start debugging.
 Check and make sure your labels and selectors match up!

 In the event that you do get an output, try to curl the endpoint from the node ```curl -I <endpoint-IP>:<NodePort-from-service>``` (you can find your nodeport by doing ```kubectl get service```